 Control for proper feedback loops

 Regularly reviewing the scope ensures prompt process revisions.
-Gather QA engineers, developers, and those responsible for autonomous testing implementation to analyze discrepancies, share insights, and identify areas for manual validation.
+Gather QA engineers, developers, and those responsible for autonomous testing implementation to analyze discrepancies and refine AI in QA automation strategies.

 By the way, AI tools commonly have analytics and reporting features.
 For example, you can create dashboards that highlight trends to make informed decisions.